Compound Interest Calculator

 The compound interest formula is:

-where A is the Accrued amount (principal plus interest), P is the principal, r is the Annual nominal interest rate in decimal, t is the time in years, and n is the number of compounding periods per unit t.
+where A is the Accrued amount (principal plus interest), P is the principal, r is the Annual interest rate (not compounded, not APY) in decimal, t is the time in years, and n is the number of compounding periods per unit t.

 The formula for the effective interest rate is: